UP | HOME

 Everyone has assumptions because they are necessary in order to think.
 It speeds up mental calculations when the brain doesn’t have to consciously realize assumptions and axioms all the time.
 However, taking assumptions (and definitions) for granted can have negative consequences regarding the conclusions that we make with our reasoning, if we’re not careful.
 In a sense, every word’s definition includes a set of unconscious assumptions that the mind uses to think when it reasons and uses words to form concepts.
 Language influences thought when we are not paying attention to the semantic assumptions at hand.

-If someone were extremely well-versed in a subject to which they were opposed, then no amount of calling this rose by another name would fool them into changing their opinions.
-For instance an expert on Communism who is opposed to Communism could never be taken in by somebody attempting a thesaurus argument trying to convince them that Communism is good.
+If someone is extremely well-versed in a subject to which they are opposed, then no amount of calling this rose by another name will fool them into changing their opinions.
+For instance, an expert on Communism who is opposed to Communism could never be persuaded by somebody making a thesaurus argument to convince them that Communism is good.
 A Communist might try what they can to relabel it “collectivism” or “meritocratic distribution” or something else with a stealthily hidden meaning, but the expert is always going to recognize the underlying idea regardless of what it’s being called.
 On the other hand, we can imagine someone who is ignorant to the details of Communism, but still superficially opposed to the idea.
 Say, your typical lower middle class Republican.
 He might balk if someone tries to discuss implementing Communism in his country, but he is much more likely to discuss the ideas of “collective obligations” or “meritocratic distribution”.
 The ignorant are susceptible to thesaurus arguments because their lack of understanding means that they oppose only the word, not the ideas that the word is supposed to represent.

 Memes compete for real estate in our brains.
 Theoretically, we can determine which memes and thought patterns are most dominant within our minds, as well as what we’re ignoring (what we talk don’t talk about) by using Corpus Linguistics to analyze the frequency of words and collocations in our speech.
 Collocations have major effects on our cognitive processing by affecting how we associate words together because words get their meaning from other words.